Extras

 Dynamically Composing Expression Predicates

-We could proceed as follows:
+We can proceed as follows:

 IQueryable<Product> SearchProducts (params string[] keywords)